 So how can these problems be avoided?

-Avoid storing tapes any where that I subjected to changes in temperature, such as sheds, garages and cellars.
+We recommend avoiding storing tapes anywhere that is subjected to changes in temperature, such as sheds, garages and cellars.
 Instead try to store your videos at a constant cool temperature away from heat sources and light.

 How do I know if my tapes have a mould infection?
 Look for a fine white dusty powder on top of the spools of tape, these will be mould spores.